linear-b/gitstream/docs/troubleshooting.md

 ![GitHub allow marketplace actions](screenshots/github_settings_allow_actions.png)

+**Is the PR in Draft mode?**

+gitStream automations won't trigger for PRs that in Draft mode.

 ## I have rules that should have blocked merge, but the PR can be merged still